datanav/docs/configuration.rst

      - Default
      - Req

+   * - ``url_pattern``
+     - String
+     - Similar to ``base_url`` except one can use the ``%s`` token to tell where relative URLs are to be inserted into the ``url_pattern`` to produce absolute URLs.
+If ``%s`` is omitted then the relative URL is appended to the ``url_pattern``.
+     -
+     - Yes

    * - ``base_url``
      - String
-     - The full URL of the base url of the HTTP server.
+     - Deprecated.
+Use the ``url_pattern`` property instead.
+The full URL of the base url of the HTTP server.
 Relative URLs are URL joined against this base URL to produce absolute URLs.
 Note that you may want a ``/`` at the end of the value.
-Use ``url_pattern`` instead if you want full control over how absolute URLs are produced.
      -
-     - Yes[1]

-   * - ``url_pattern``
-     - String
-     - Similar to ``base_url`` except one can use the ``%s`` token to tell where relative URLs are to be inserted into the ``url_pattern`` to produce absolute URLs.
-If ``%s`` is omitted then the relative URL is appended to the ``url_pattern``.
      -
-     - Yes[1]

    * - ``verify_ssl``
      - Boolean